How to live on a budget, a tight budget, and actually enjoy it?

 18. Reduce Your Clothing Budget

-Clothes are a prime area for reducing spend on to help you in your quest of successfully living on a budget.
+Clothes are a prime area for reducing spend on to help you in your quest to learn how to live on a budget successfully.

 I bet right now you have enough clothes in your wardrobe to not have to buy another item for at least 2 years.